finger563/webgme-hfsm/src/plugins/SoftwareGenerator/README.md

       events
 - [ ] Cannot have multiple events with similar names (e.g. capitalization difference)
-- [ ] Choice pseudostates must have a default (unguarded) transition -
+- [x] Choice pseudostates must have a default (unguarded) transition
-  this is currently reported as a `WARNING` in the log panel.
-- [ ] States should not have any transitions without an Event unless they contain an End State
-- [ ] No two transitions out of a state should have the same Event / Guard combination
+- [x] No two transitions out of a state should have the same Event / Guard combination
 - [ ] All complete states containing children must have an initial state configured and properly wired up to transition to one of their children (this is a `WARNING` log in the log panel instead of an alert)
-- [ ] All leaf states must have a valid non-zero timer period (note: timer periods for non-leaf states are unused)
+- [x] All leaf states must have a valid non-zero timer period (note: timer periods for non-leaf states are unused)
-- [ ] No substates (e.g. any state other than the root) should have `Includes` set.
+- [x] No substates (e.g. any state other than the root) should have `Includes` set.